sgarboski/EnduringStories/README.md

-# Shamokin Stories
+# Mining Memory

-Aleksandar Antonov, Stephanie Garboski
+Stephanie Garboski

 Seeking to capture the passing stories of the Shamokin area.